geoJoost/oxbow-lake-detection/README.md

 - own

 ### Description, how to run/reproduce:
-- A Google Earth Engine script has been used to detect and mannually download water in a predefined area.
+- A Google Earth Engine script has been used to detect and manually download water in a predefined area.
 The data is downloaded for multiple dates.
 - A zipped file with these geojsons has been uploaded to teams.
 It is located in Groupwork - files - oxbow gang - scripts.
 - This zipped file must be uploaded in a data directory in the folder the main.sh is run from.
 - Open a terminal in the directory where the main.sh file is located and run ./main.sh in a line.